freeCodeCamp/guide/pages/docs/certificates-guide/accessing-objects-properties-with-variables/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Accessing Objects Properties with Variables"
+title: "Accessing Objects Properties with Variables"
+parent: "certificates-guide"
 ---

 Another use of bracket notation on objects is to use a variable to access a property.
 This can be very useful for iterating through lists of the object properties or for doing the lookup.